HardlyDifficult/Tutorials/Outline.md

 ```

 <hr></details>
-<details><summary>Why?</summary>

-It's not unusual to see Unity crash several times per day.
-This script has been a lifesaver.
-It's saved me hours that would have been wasted re-configuring gameObjects.

-<hr></details>
 <details><summary>What about performance?</summary>

 As an editor script, this logic is not included in the game you release.
 Saving is incremental, so there is very little time wasted when there is nothing new to save.
 Unless you're one of the lucky ones who never sees Unity crash, this script is absolutely worth the time tradeoff.